Jordanlagan/Wordpress-Themes/readme.txt

 Additionally it supports almost every single plugin.
 If you get any compatibility issues with any of the plugin installed on your site then please create support ticket.

 == Changelog ==

+= 1.4 - Feb 04 2018 =
+* Added correct preview URL and tested on latest wordpress version that is 4.9.2.

 = 1.3 - Dec 27 2017 =
 * Added Customizer support.